-The study established suitability thresholds for Acacia senegal, indicating it as suitable when 0.36 < P < 0.54, unsuitable when 0 < P < 0.18, and extremely suitable when 0.72 < P < 1.
-These thresholds demonstrated statistical significance for species distribution classification at a significance level of P < 0.05, by utilizing the tenths percentile of training presence, the study evaluated suitability percentages and their effects on habitat suitability throughout the entire research area, covering $520,000 \text{ km}^2$ .
-Additionally, a notable discrepancy (P < 0.05) was noted in suitability values between present and future time frames under both SSP scenarios (Table 2).
+The study established suitability thresholds for Acacia senegal, indicating that it is suitable when 0.36 < P < 0.54, unsuitable when 0 < P < 0.18, and extremely suitable when 0.72 < P < 1.
+These thresholds demonstrated statistical significance for species distribution classification at a significance level of P < 0.05.By utilizing the tenth percentile of training presence, the study evaluated suitability percentages and their effects on habitat suitability throughout the entire research area, covering 520,000 km2.
+Additionally, a notable discrepancy (p < 0.05) was noted in the suitability values between the present and future time frames under both SSP scenarios (Table 2).
 The average suitability value under SSP2-4.5 exhibited a reduced magnitude compared to the present value.
 In contrast, the average suitability value for SSP5-8.5 showed a significantly greater magnitude in the future, surpassing current suitability thresholds.